-Two of my favourites - caramel and macadamias, combined to make these raw caramel macadamia bliss balls.
+Two of my favourites - caramel and macadamias, combined to make these delicious raw caramel macadamia bliss balls.
+They take less than 15 minutes to make and only 30 minutes to set in your freezer.
 Also included is the thermomix recipe.

 Today's recipe is an adaption of my popular Raw Caramel Slice recipe – one of the first recipes I shared on Becomingness.